-25 Per head of population in England
+31 Per head of population in England

-- Sent to landfill in the United Kingdom; - put through incineration in the United Kingdom; - used in energy recovery in the United Kingdom; or - sent outside the United Kingdom for energy recovery. - 2.1.12 In July 2023 the Government published its waste prevention plan titled 'Waste prevention programme for England: Maximising Resources, Minimising Waste'.
-The document... - "....sets out how we will achieve strategic principle 2 of the Resources and Waste Strategy to prevent waste from occurring in the first place and manage it better when it does."
+- used in energy recovery in the United Kingdom; or - sent outside the United Kingdom for energy recovery. - 2.1.14 In July 2023 the Government published its waste prevention plan titled 'Waste prevention programme for England: Maximising Resources, Minimising Waste'.
+The document...

+"....sets out how we will achieve strategic principle 2 of the Resources and Waste Strategy - to prevent waste from occurring in the first place and manage it better when it does."